madhu1992blue/studies/javascript/notes/code_processing.md

 Bundlers are tools that take all your JS files and combine them into a single file.
 This can help reduce the number of requests made to the server and improve performance.
 There are some popular bundlers like Webpack, Parcel, Rollup, Vite, etc.
+They can minify the code, remove unused code, and optimize the code for production.
+Then can even code split the code into multiple files for better performance so that chunks of code are loaded only when needed.
+They also create source maps for debugging purposes so that you can see the original code in the browser instead of the minified code.

 Installing vite: